alloba/book-of-hours-notes/sundries/Aunt Mopsy.md

 ---
 aspects:
-  - name: "interest in nectar"
+  - name: "interested in nectar"
     amount: 7
   - name: "visitor: a matter of knot and tangle"
     amount: 1